renebarto/baremetal/doc/tutorials/14-memory-management.md

 ```

 - Line 43: We include `Synchronization.h` for the definition of the cache line length
-- Line 52: We define `HEAP_BLOCK_ALIGN` which signifies the alignment of allocated memory blocks
+- Line 52: We define `HEAP_BLOCK_ALIGN` which signifies the alignment of allocated memory blocks.
+This depends on the cache line length for performance reasons
 - Line 54: We define `HEAP_ALIGN_MASK` which is used to check whether a memory block is indeed aligned correctly
 - Line 57: We define `HEAP_BLOCK_MAX_BUCKETS` which signifies the maximum number of buckets used for memory allocation.
-Think of the buckets as sizes for allocated memory blocks.
+This is the maximum length for the list of different bucket sizes.
 We select the minimum buckets size which can hold the requested memory block, and allocate within that bucket.
-- Line 62-76: We declare a structure to administer memory block information
+- Line 62-78: We declare a structure to administer memory block information
   - Line 65: The member `magic` is used as a magic number to check against corruption of the memory block information
   - Line 67: We define the magic number `HEAP_BLOCK_MAGIC` to be used (the hex version of the string 'BLMC')
   - Line 69: The member `size` is the size of the allocated memory
   - Line 71: The member `next` is a pointer to the next allocated memory block in a linked list
-  - Line 73: The member `align` makes sure that the data that follows is aligned to `HEAP_BLOCK_ALIGN` bytes.
+  - Line 73: The member `align` adds padding to make sure that the data that follows is aligned to `HEAP_BLOCK_ALIGN` bytes.
-The memory block administration therefore uses 64 bytes of memory
+The struct data itself is 4 + 4 + 8 bytes.
+The memory block administration therefore uses `HEAP_BLOCK_ALIGN` bytes of memory
   - Line 75: The member `data` is a placeholder for the actual allocated memory
 - Line 83-103: We declare a structure to administer bucket information
   - Line 86: The member `size` is the size of the bucket (the memory block excluding its administration needs to fit in a bucket).